nmarus/docker-swarm-ansible/README.md

 While Gluster is a good way to have a distributed filesystem for use with Swarm, if you are deploying on a Cloud provider, it would be advisable to use another volume storage Driver.
 What you choose for this will depend on performace, cost, and complexity requirements.
 Amazons EFS (NFS) is one of many ways to accomplish this.

 For high traffic sites, you will also want to break out the traefic router to run on dedicated hosts.
 This is out of the scope of this Ansible playbook, but should be fairly easy to modify.
-One config setup would be to setup 2 dedicated Swarm Workers and deploy traefik services there only.
-However, to keep other workloads off these workers, or to make sure traefik services are only assigned here, you will have to make use of docker labels and constraints.
+One config setup would be to setup 2 dedicated Swarm Workers and deploy Traefik services there only.
+However, to keep other workloads off these workers, or to make sure Traefik services are only assigned here, you will have to make use of Docker labels and constraints.

 If running in a environment where you do not have access to inherent SSL offloading and load balancing that is provided from servies like AWS ALB, you could make use of a setup that implements HAProxy as an alternative.
 HAProxy will loadbalance and provide SSL offloading.
-Traefik does have this capability as well as integrations for LetsEncrypt SSL certs (good service if you want free SSL) however, you would still have to load balance between each of your traefik nodes (assuming you want more than one).
-Note that if you go down the traefik route with LetsEncrypt, you will need to also implement a shared key store between the nodes (i.e. Consul).
+Traefik does have this capability as well as integrations for LetsEncrypt SSL certs (good service if you want free SSL) however, you would still have to load balance between each of your Traefik nodes (assuming you want more than one).
+Note that if you go down the Traefik route with LetsEncrypt, you will need to also implement a shared key store between the nodes (i.e. Consul).